-Welcome to the Albert Ellis Institute (AEI), a world-renowned psychotherapy training Institute established in 1959, committed to promoting emotional well-being through the research and application of effective, short-term therapy with long-term results.
+Welcome to the Albert Ellis Institute (AEI), a world-renowned psychotherapy training Institute established in 1959.
+AEI is committed to promoting emotional well-being through the research and application of effective, short-term therapy with long-term results.

 AEI conducts research and provides continuing education for mental health professionals, self-help workshops for the public and affordable psychotherapy and psychological assessment.